-Figure 4: The final section of the proposed changes to Spencer Creek Trail.
+Figure 5: The western and final section proposed for the Spencer Creek Trail.
 The yellow line represents trail option one.
 The orange lines represent trail option two and the blue circle represents the proposed viewing platform.

 Due to constraints around using privately owned land, the second option, which relies on pre-existing public infrastructure, provides a simpler way of improving trail continuity.